 - Propping yourself up with pillows at night.

 Different people find different things make the symptoms worse – writing down what you are eating, and when, might help you work out what makes it worse and what helps.

 If you are finding heartburn a big problem then you can talk to your pharmacist (tell them you are pregnant) and your midwife to see what medication might help.

 Backache is common in pregnancy.
 The ‘ligaments’ (the tissue that connects bones to bones) are made softer by pregnancy hormones.
 This can make strains and pulls more likely.
 This along with the weight of carrying a baby in your womb can cause backaches in pregnancy.

 You can help by;

-• Try and sit up straight and ‘walk tall’ to keep your back healthy look at the pictures below that show good posture in pregnancy. (images required)
+- Try and sit up straight and ‘walk tall’ to keep your back healthy.

 When your back is aching;

-Hormone changes make for sore breasts too.
+Hormone changes can make breasts sore.
 Your breast tissue is stretching, growing and preparing for the important job of milk production for your baby.
 This explains the increase in size and the tenderness – some people have painful breasts throughout pregnancy but for many people it gets better later in pregnancy.

 You can help ease the pain by;